Nakba: May 1948 – Oct 1948

 On 15 May, Arab League armies entered the territory of former Mandatory Palestine, beginning the 1948 Arab–Israeli War, the second half of the 1948 Palestine war.
-Most of the violence before had occurred in and around urban centers, in the Israeli portion of the partitioned land, while British troops were still present.
+Most of the earlier violence had occurred in and around urban centers, in the Israeli portion of the partitioned land, while British troops were still present.
 After the Mandate ended, Israel seized more land allocated to the Palestinians by the UN partition plan, and expulsions, massacres, and the destruction of villages in rural areas increased.
 The Tantura massacre was committed on 22–23 May.

 The first truce between Israel and the Arab League nations was signed in early June and lasted about a month.
 In the summer of 1948, Israel began implementing anti-repatriation policies to prevent the return of Palestinians to their homes.
 A Transfer Committee coordinated and supervised efforts to prevent Palestinian return, including the destruction of villages, resettlement of Arab villages with Jewish immigrants, confiscation of land, and dissemination of propaganda discouraging return.
 During the ten days of renewed fighting between Israel and the Arab states after the first truce, over 50,000 Palestinians were expelled from Lydda and Ramle (9–13 July).
 A second truce was signed in mid-July and lasted until October.
 During the two truces, Palestinians who returned to their homes or crops, called "infiltrators" by the Israelis, were killed or expelled.